 #Inability to record large amounts of data within an NFT

-This video could be accompanied by a series of photos, digitized newspaper clippings, animations, text messages and the like.
+This video could be accompanied by a series of photos, digitized newspaper clippings, animations, text messages, and the like.

-Just as well, we should be able to easily extract and use it independently of the file itself.
+Likewise, we should be able to easily extract and use it independently of the file itself.

 Technically, this is difficult to do, but not impossible.